Weighing app development on Sony

 • You can use standard Android APIs (e.g., ExoPlayer, MediaPlayer, Bluetooth, Wi-Fi)

-• Compatibility with Google Assistant is built-in — voice search and control should be supported where appropriate
+• Compatibility with Google Assistant is built-in, so voice search and control should be supported where appropriate

 A walkthrough of building a Smart TV app for Sony the right way

 Sony’s Smart TV ecosystem offers fertile ground for high-quality OTT apps.
 But as with any worthwhile product, success lies in the process.
-Here’s a structured roadmap to help you go from concept to living room-ready experience — without missing the strategic forest for the technical trees.
+Here’s a structured roadmap with clear steps to develop Sony TV apps to help you go from concept to living room-ready experience without missing the strategic forest for the technical trees.

 Step 1: Define the core value proposition